legramira/scraper/README.md

 With this information it tries to determine the most suitable pair of element to compare looking similitudes via text and via image recognition all wraped in a GUI build on JavaFX.

-The system depends on HtmlUnit a "GUI-Less browser for Java programs", LIRE "An Open Source Java Content Based Image Retrieval Library", and a implementation of the Dice's comparison algorithm.
+The system depends on HtmlUnit a "GUI-Less browser for Java programs", LIRE "An Open Source Java Content Based Image Retrieval Library" (see http://www.itec.uni-klu.ac.at/~mlux/lire-release/ to download the .jars), and a implementation of the Dice's comparison algorithm.